MrSandrow/Memify/TESTING.md

 ### Integration Testing

 - Ressource : https://academind.com/tutorials/testing-react-apps/
+- Workflow : Test that each component can render its child components & Only test child components if they contain complex logic
-- Golden Rule : Always think about what could go wrong in the app (Validate user inputs & Handle errors)
+- Golden Rules : Add tests immediately after adding a new feature & Always think about what could go wrong in the app (Validate user inputs & Handle errors)

 1. Check that each component is being rendered without throwing an error - https://youtu.be/yjVhldDwiNE
 2. Check that each component is behaving as expected when the user interacts with it - https://youtu.be/is83bEK3n5A